-32. Allegations of abuse against staff and low-level concerns
+32. Allegations of abuse against staff and low-level concerns who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.

 There are clear policies in line with those from the CSAP (Children's Safeguarding Assurance Partnership) for dealing with allegations against people who work with children.